WKSU Named Best Radio News Operation in Ohio

 Since the addition of broadcast categories in 1998, WKSU has been recognized with more Ohio SPJ awards than any other radio news outlet.
 WKSU competes in the Ohio SPJ contest with radio stations and journalists from media markets throughout Ohio and stations broadcasting to Ohio from surrounding states.

-WKSU winners in the 2017 Ohio’s Best Journalism Contest are:
+WKSU radio category winners in the 2018 Ohio’s Best Journalism Contest are:

-- Second Place – Best Medical/Health Reporting, St. Clair for three medical and research-centered Exploradio reports.
+- Second Place – Best Medical/Health Reporting, Jeff St. Clair for “The Ancient Science of Ayurveda Inspires Arthritis Research at NEOMED.”

 - Second Place – Best Website, WKSU Staff for WKSU.org.